 The Problem With Surveys

 So what is response bias?
 The human prejudice that leads to inaccurate data during a survey is called response bias or survey bias.
-It’s the tendency of people to answer questions in ways that may not be an accurate representation of how they think or feel.
+People tend to answer questions in ways that may not represent how they think or feel.

-From intentional to unintentional, there is any number of reasons for these biases.
-From real or imagined pressure on your customers to respond in a particular way to the formatting and verbiage of the survey questions, there is a lot of room for error.
+From intentional to unintentional, there are several reasons for these biases.
+There is a lot of room for error from real or imagined pressure on your customers to respond in a particular way to the formatting and verbiage of the survey questions.

 What Causes Response Bias?

-At its core, response bias is the tendency for people to put themselves in the best light, instead of revealing their true thoughts.
-Psychology deals with a lot of response bias when their subjects describe their personal traits, attitudes on race or sex, and their behaviors pertaining to alcohol and drug use.
+At its core, response bias tends to put themselves in the best light instead of revealing their true thoughts.
+Psychology deals with a lot of response bias when their subjects describe their personal traits, attitudes on race or sex, and their behaviors about alcohol and drug use.
 This inaccurate data can make treatment difficult, so the Psychological community works hard to overcome these biases.
 And so should you.